 Salmonella outbreak across 11 states linked to small turtles

-An 11-state salmonella outbreak has been linked to small turtles, the U.S. Centers for Disease Control and Prevention warned Friday.
+Pennsylvania is part of an 11-state salmonella outbreak linked to small turtles, the U.S. Centers for Disease Control and Prevention warned Friday.

 At least 26 illnesses have been reported, with nine hospitalizations, the health organization said.
 The outbreak spans the country.
 Tennessee, with six cases, has been hit hardest.
-There are also cases in Missouri, Illinois, Ohio, Kentucky, Virginia, North Carolina, Georgia, California, Pennsylvania and New York.
+There are also cases in Missouri, Illinois, Ohio, Kentucky, Virginia, North Carolina, Georgia, California and New York.

 The first case was reported in late October last year.
 New cases have been reported almost every month since then, with six of the cases reported in July.